J. William Fulbright Foreign Scholarship Board

 The J. William Fulbright Foreign Scholarship Board was established by the United States Congress for the purpose of supervising the Fulbright Program and certain programs authorized by the Fulbright-Hays Act and for the purpose of selecting students, scholars, teachers, trainees, and other persons to participate in the educational exchange programs.

-Appointed by the President of the United States, the 12-member Board meets quarterly in Washington, D.C.
+Appointed by the President of the United States, the 12-member Board meets quarterly.
 The Board establishes worldwide policies and procedures for the Program and issues an annual report on the state of the Program.
 The Board maintains a close relationship with both the Bureau of Educational and Cultural Affairs (ECA) and the executive directors of all the binational Fulbright Commissions.